-Tipis will be available to book when paying your ticket balance (from 1st -7th April 2014).
+Tipis will be available to book in the accommodation sale at 12 noon on 27th October 2016 at Seetickets’ website.
 To make a booking you will be required to enter the registration number you used when booking your Festival ticket.

-Should you be unable to attend the Festival, or should you wish to cancel your Tipi booking, you may do so up until May 9th, after which time your reservation will be non-refundable.
+Should you be unable to attend the Festival, or should you wish to cancel your Tipi booking, you may do so up until May 5th (an admin fee of £15 per tipi will be retained), after which time your reservation will be non-refundable.

 WHERE IS THE TIPI VILLAGE?